-Residency: Individuals who live, work, worship, or attend school in the Ohio counties of Adams, Brown, Butler, Clark, Clermont, Clinton, Darke, Fayette, Greene, Hamilton, Highland, Miami, Montgomery, Preble, Shelby and Warren are eligible for membership.
+Residency: Ohio – Individuals who live, work, worship, or attend school in Adams, Brown, Butler, Clark, Clermont, Clinton, Darke, Fayette, Greene, Hamilton, Highland, Miami, Montgomery, Preble, Shelby, or Warren County are eligible for membership.

-Individuals who live, work, worship, or attend school in the Kentucky counties of Boone, Campbell, Grant, Kenton, and Pendleton also qualify for membership.
+Kentucky – Individuals who live, work, worship, or attend school in Boone, Campbell, Grant, Kenton, or Pendleton County also qualify for membership.

-Individuals who live or work in the Indiana counties of Dearborn, Franklin, Ohio, Switzerland and Union are eligible to join.
+Indiana – Individuals who live or work in Dearborn, Franklin, Ohio, Switzerland or Union County are eligible to join.

 Church Affiliation: Parishioners of All Saints Church, Assumption Catholic Parish, Crestview Presbyterian Church, Forest Chapel United Methodist Church, Glen Este Church of Christ, North Cincinnati Community Church, Sharonville United Methodist Church, St. Michael’s Church, or True Holiness Covenant of the Peace Woodlawn Assembly are welcome to apply for membership.